2017-07-15

 Wumen's Comment

-As for the last word, neither Yantou nor Deshan have ever heard it, even in a dream.
-When I examine this point, I find they are just like puppets on a shelf.
+As for the last phrase, neither Yantou nor Deshan have ever heard it, even in a dream.
+When I examine this point, I find they are just puppets on a shelf.[3]

 Wumen's Verse